 Personal Leaves allow students in good standing to plan ahead to take a break from their studies for one or two semesters to explore non-academic interests or attend to personal matters.
 To be eligible for a personal leave, students must successfully complete their academic work in the semester prior to the leave and must apply by June 1 (for the fall semester) or Nov.
 1 (for the spring semester).

 Students on personal leave are expected to be taking time away from academics.
-Those who hope to study full-time at another institution should apply instead for Study Abroad or Study Away in the United States.
-However, if they choose to take courses as a guest student at another institution in the United States during their leave they should consult our transfer credit policy and may apply to transfer up to two Bryn Mawr units per semester away.
+Those who hope to study full-time at another institution should apply instead for Study Abroad or Study Away in the U.S. However, if they choose to take courses as a guest student at another institution in the U.S. during their leave they should consult our transfer credit policy and may apply to transfer up to two Bryn Mawr units per semester away.

-Before embarking on a leave, students with an F-1 visa must notify the Director of International Student and Scholar Services to update their immigration records and avoid compromising their eligibility to return to the United States.
+Before embarking on a leave, students with an F-1 visa must notify the Director of International Student and Scholar Services to update their immigration records and avoid compromising their eligibility to return to the U.S.